dentarg/auth0-blog/_posts/2017-12-28-symfony-tutorial-building-a-blog-part-1.markdown

 ### Install Doctrine-Fixtures

-We want to just populate some data into your newly created tables as examples during the creation of the blog.
+We want to just populate some data into the newly created tables as examples during the creation of the blog.
 So install [doctrine-fixtures](https://symfony.com/doc/master/bundles/DoctrineFixturesBundle/index.html).

 ```bash
 composer require --dev doctrine/doctrine-fixtures-bundle